-The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in April 2013 and September 2014.
+The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GM5 are two digital cameras that were officially introduced, respectively, in April 2013 and September 2014.
 Both the G6 and the GM5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G6 has a resolution of 15.9 megapixel, whereas the GM5 provides 15.8 MP.
+The G6 has a resolution of 15.9 megapixels, whereas the GM5 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (43 percent) than the Panasonic G6.
 Moreover, the GM5 is substantially lighter (46 percent) than the G6.
 In this context, it is worth noting that neither the G6 nor the GM5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.